ADDITIONAL LOCAL RESOURCES

 Whenever a professional becomes concerned that a child is, suffering or likely to suffer Significant Harm, a referral must be made to Doncaster Children's Services Trust.

-Normally, one serious or several lesser incidents of domestic violence and abuse within a 3 month period where there is a child in the household would mean that the Children’s Services Trust should carry out Children and Families Assessment and consult existing records.
+Normally, one serious or several lesser incidents of domestic abuse within a 3 month period where there is a child in the household would mean that the Children's Services Trust should carry out Children and Families Assessment and consult existing records.

 The Children's Services Trust may assess the child/ren to be child/ren in need, and offer services under Section 17 of the Children Act 1989.
 However, child protection intervention (i.e. under Section 47 of the Children Act 1989) may be necessary if the threshold of Significant Harm is reached.
 The Children's Services Trust will convene a multi-agency meeting following the appropriate level of assessment and initiate safety planning for the child/ren and adult victim.